5050 Protocol & Whys?

 You can send an invite for 5050 Coffee by tapping the Coffee Cup icon located below every profile photo.

 Vlogs don't lie.
 A photo can be of anyone.
 If you want to be sure of who you are meeting, then view their vlog.
 If they don't have one - request they upload one.
-We recommend that you always view someone's vlog before you meet them.
+We recommend that you always view someone's vlog before you meet them, this helps with knowing one or more people a little better.

 - Hint - If you feel that your vlog is unflattering, then use a selfie stick to video your vlog.
 You’ll feel more comfortable, confident and in control of how your vlog appears.